Subscribe

 On top of the core layer is the print layer, which has a design or pattern printed on it.
 Like laminate flooring, vinyl flooring can be printed to resemble stone or wood.
 Its print layer can also be a pattern, such as an intricate floral design or a checkerboard pattern.

 The top layer is the wear layer, which is usually made of polyurethane.
-The wear layer protects the flooring from scratches, dirt and other damage.
+The wear layer protects the flooring from scratches, dirt, and other damage.

 Vinyl Flooring vs. Laminate Flooring at a Glance